mofarril/bamazon/README.md

 # Bamazon

 This is a Mini Amazon CLI app.
-Where Customers can use it for shopping different items online.
+Where customers can shop for different items online.

 ## OVERVIEW